DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

     root@host:~ # setenv http_proxy <my_proxy_host>:<port>
     root@host:~ # setenv ftp_proxy <my_proxy_host>:<port>

-The FreeBSD* ports below need to be installed prior to building the Intel® DPDK.
+The FreeBSD* ports below need to be installed prior to building the DPDK.
 In general these can be installed using the following set of commands:

 #.  cd /usr/ports/<port_location>